perforce/helix-authentication-service/docs/Administrator-Guide-for-Helix-Authentication-Service-v2019.1.md

 If you want to use the Helix Authentication Service to authenticate from Helix ALM or Surround SCM, see the [Helix ALM License Server Admin Guide](https://help.perforce.com/alm/help.php?product=licenseserver&type=lsadmin).

+## Upgrading Helix Authentication Service

+The upgrade process for the authentication service is essentially the same as installing for the first time, with the addition of copying the configuration and certificate files.

+Start by stopping the currently installed and running authentication service.
+This will make the desired port (the default is `3000`) available and prevent any confusion when starting the upgraded application within a process manager.
+You may also want to rename the directory containing the service code to indicate it is no longer in use.

+Next, download the updated release of the service to a new file location.
+Do _not_ attempt to upgrade the service "in-place" as that may cause subtle issues, such as unintentionally loading old versions of dependencies.
+Use the desired installation process as described in the [Installing Helix Authentication Service](#installing-helix-authentication-service) section to prepare the service.
+If using the `install.sh` installation script, it will detect the previously installed prerequisites (e.g. Node.js) and not install them again.
+If performing a manual install, be sure to run `npm install` in the authentication service directory to install the module dependencies.

+Next, copy the SSL certificates from the old install location to the new one.

+Finally, copy the configuration file from the old install location to the new one.
+This may be the `.env` file, or if using the pm2 process manager, it would be the `ecosystem.config.js` file.
+In either case, if the upgraded service has already been started, you will need to restart it for the configuration changes to take effect.

 ## Troubleshooting

 ### "Missing authentication strategy" displayed in browser